flavio/flavio/source/_posts/2014-05-06-building-docker-containers-with-kiwi.markdown

 This is a really minimal image which contains just a bunch of packages.

-The first step is the creation of the container's root system:
+The first step is the creation of the image's root system:

 ```
 kiwi -p /usr/share/doc/packages/kiwi/examples/suse-13.1/suse-docker-container \
-     --root /tmp/mycontainer
+     --root /tmp/myimage
 ```

-The next step compresses the file system of the container into a single tarball:
+The next step compresses the file system of the image into a single tarball:

 ```
-    kiwi --create /tmp/mycontainer --type docker -d /tmp/mycontainer-result
+    kiwi --create /tmp/myimage --type docker -d /tmp/myimage-result
 ```

-The tarball can be found under `/tmp/mycontainer-result`.
+The tarball can be found under `/tmp/myimage-result`.
 This can be imported into docker using the following command:

 ```
-docker import - myContainer < /path/to/mycontainer.tbz
+docker import - myImage < /path/to/myimage.tbz
 ```

-The container named `myContainer` is now ready to be used.
+The image named `myImage` is now ready to be used.

 ## What's next

-In the next days I'll make another blog post explaining how to build docker containers using KIWI and the [Open Build Service](http://openbuildservice.org/).
+In the next days I'll make another blog post explaining how to build docker images using KIWI and the [Open Build Service](http://openbuildservice.org/).
 This is a powerful combination which allows to achieve continuous delivery.

 Stay tuned and have fun!